JoshDavies/CV/README.md

 My previous career in the fast paced industry of property management taught me the importance of planning ahead & adapting to new problems.
 Prior to this, I studied illustration at university & was a gallery represented Artist.
 For me, programming combines my two passions; problem solving & creativity.

 The best quality about tech is it's sense of community and ability to make the impossible, possible.
-A priority I look for in a company is one that is passionate and can define the value it adds to the world.
+A priority I'm looking for in a company is one that is passionate and can define the value it adds to the world.
 I am motivated by oppertunities to learn & become a better developer than I was yesterday.

 -------------
 # Projects